 Certain Corporate and other charges are reported as a separate line item within total segment operating income and include corporate office expenses and shared service center expenses, as well as certain other centrally managed expenses that are not fully allocated to operating divisions.
 Salaries and related expenses include salaries, long-term incentives, bonus, and other miscellaneous benefits for corporate office employees.
 In addition, salaries and related expenses include long-term incentive award accruals for a one-time performance-based equity award granted in 2006 to a limited number of senior executives across the Company.
 Office and general expenses primarily include professional fees related to internal control compliance, financial statement audits, legal, information technology and other consulting services, which are engaged and managed through the corporate office.
-In addition, office and general expenses are allocated to operating divisions based on a formula that uses the revenues of each of the operating units.
+In addition, office and general expenses also includes rental expense and depreciation of leasehold improvements for properties occupied by corporate office employees.
+A portion of these expenses are allocated to operating divisions based on a formula that uses the revenues of each of the operating units.
 Amounts allocated also include specific charges for information technology-related projects, which are allocated based on utilization.